This month has been very interesting so far. When I look back over my notes, there have been quite a few “lessons” in God’s training program.

 Then she showed me her cheek where she had a fingernail gouge where her sister has scratched her.

-The Healing Room doesn’t get into deliverance, or really even indepth emotional healing.
+The ministry doesn’t get into deliverance, or really even indepth emotional healing.
 But as the lead prayer person was ministering to the person, I smelled this putrid smell, like a musty yuck.
 It was followed by the smell of clean laundry.
 There were waves of the musty yuck several times during the prayer session.

 Two other people that prayed for the person confirmed that they smelled the same thing.